 We prefer Side Bar, darker and more brooding (though we could do without the TV screens); the Fifth Quadrant has a spacious, family-friendly feel, though their patio is one of the best ones in town.

-Pamplemousse Citrus IPA (5.8% ABV, 70 IBU) helped stir the citrus India pale ale madness; it remains one of our most beloved specimens of the style, though on one visit to Fifth Quadrant it came out a bit flat.
+Pamplemousse Citrus IPA (5.8% ABV, 70 IBU) helped stir the citrus India pale ale madness that was taking Portland by the puckered taste buds when we returned from our travels; it remains one of our most beloved specimens of the style, though on one visit to Fifth Quadrant it came out a bit flat.

 In fact, it seems we chanced upon a bad day in the carbonation department that time.
-On the same visit, the Fechter Brau Pilsner (4.9% ABV) and Cornucopia Cream Ale (4.9% ABV) also came out flat enough to tarnish their otherwise good impressions.
+While we always enjoy Lompoc seasonals, made by brewers who like to experiment, on the same visit, the Fechter Brau Pilsner (4.9% ABV) and Cornucopia Cream Ale (4.9% ABV) also came out flat enough to tarnish their otherwise good impressions.
 A friend who prefers dark beers declared the Lomporter (6.4% ABV) and L.S.D./Lompoc Special Draft (6.9% ABV, 58 IBU) as “okay” and “pretty good,” but flat as well.